UTS-eResearch/CalcyteJS/README.md

-# CalcyteJS
+# CalcyteJS DEPRECATED - DO NOT USE

+THIS CODE IS DEPRECATED - DO NOT USE

-This is a work-in-progress port of the python-based [Calcyte tool](https://codeine.research.uts.edu.au/eresearch/calcyte).
+This WAS a work-in-progress port of the python-based [Calcyte tool](https://codeine.research.uts.edu.au/eresearch/calcyte).

 ## Status